-To include these subscription values in your MRR, simply divide them by four, six, or 12 if they're quarterly, semi-annual, or yearly, respectively.
+To include these subscription values in your MRR, divide them by four, six, or twelve if they're quarterly, semi-annual, or yearly, respectively.

 New MRR refers to revenue from new customers.
-Suppose you acquired one customer paying $50 per month and a second customer paying $45 per month.
+Suppose you acquired one customer paying $50 monthly and a second customer paying $45 monthly.
 Your new MRR would equal $95 per month.

 Expansion MRR is revenue generated from existing customers, including cross-sells (buying complementary products or services), upgrades/upsells (a more expensive plan), and greater volume (buying more seats, usage data, transactions, etc.)

 Expansion MRR is considered the "holy grail" of MRR.
 Why?
-It's five to 25 times less expensive to retain an existing customer than acquire a new one; plus, customers are far less likely to churn when they've invested more into your suite over time.
+It's commonly known that retaining an existing customer is 5 to 25 times less expensive than acquiring a new one.
+Plus, customers are far less likely to churn when they've invested more into your suite over time.

-Annual recurring revenue is your MRR multiplied by 12, or the amount of recurring revenue you'll generate in a calendar year.
+Annual recurring revenue is your MRR multiplied by 12 or the recurring revenue you'll generate in a calendar year.

-It has a big advantage over MRR.
-Because salespeople typically sell more during longer months (like March, August, and December), and sell less during shorter months (like February, June, and April), your predicted MRR might be off from month to month.
+It has a significant advantage over MRR.
+Because salespeople typically sell more during longer months (like March, August, and December) and sell less during shorter months (like February, June, and April), your predicted MRR might be off from month to month.

 Since ARR applies to the entire year, monthly variance has no impact.